 The benefit of a vertical smoker is that it is compact and does not take up much room.
-It can cook more meat at once since it has more racks, and it saves power while cooking meat for a longer length of time.
+In addition, it can cook more meat at once since it has more racks, and it saves power while cooking for longer.

 The downside is that it can only smoke your meat and that you must constantly monitor the temperatures within the machine.
-It might not be ideal for novices who want to smoke meat properly.
+Therefore, it might not be ideal for novices who want to smoke meat properly.

-The benefits of horizontal smokers include cooking a variety of foods on the grill and eliminating the need to check temperatures.
+The benefits of horizontal smokers include cooking various foods on the grill and eliminating the need to check temperatures.